Lazerbeak12345/chaml/README.md

 A new regexp element.

+## How running/compiling it works

+1. Feed source code (call this file A) into tokenizer (outputs a stream).
+Go to step 2.
+2. Feed token stream into parser.
+If an import or syntax extention is found, go to step 2.1, or else go to step 3.
+   1. Grab the file that the import or syntax extention requires, and pass that into step 1. (call this file file B) If it's a syntax module, go to step 2.3, or else go to step 2.2.
+   2. Get the entire Parse tree for file B, and insert it into the proper node on file A's parse tree.
+Go to step 3 (not to be confused with step 2.3).
+   3. Run File B through the interpreter (not the JIT compiler).
+It may modify the token list, parse tree generator, Ast tree generator, interpeter, AST tree reverser, parse tree reverser, and or the token reverser.
+  This modification _only_ applies to this local file A (not file a's parent, if this is multiple levels deep, and not file B).
+Continue to step 3.
+3. Convert the parse tree into an AST tree.
+If file A is being interpreted run the file, or else continue to step 4.
+4. Convert the AST tree into a parse tree for the output language (or language family) Continue to step 5.
+5. Convert the parse tree into a token stream for the output language (or language family).
+Coontinue to step 6.
+6. Convert the token stream into the transpiled code for the output language.
+(Most often this is LLVM, but I've been thinking about output to JavaScript, JVM, and a few others).
+If the compiler is in JIT mode, run the file.

 ## Resources

 These are some but not all of the resources that I have used thus far.